U.S. Route 311: History

-Established as an original U.S. Route in 1927, it originally traversed from West End, through Asheboro, High Point, Winston-Salem, Madison, and Stoneville, before entering Virginia and continuing to Roanoke, where it reached its parent route, U.S. 11.
+Established as an original U.S. Highway in 1927, it originally traversed from West End, through Asheboro, High Point, Winston-Salem, Madison, and Stoneville, before entering Virginia and continuing to Roanoke, where it reached its parent route, US 11.
 The alignment followed part of what was NC 70 and all of NC 77, both of which were decommissioned in 1934.

 In 1933, US 311 was extended south through Pinehurst, Aberdeen, and Laurinburg, to Rowland, overlapping NC 241.
 A year later, US 220 was established and replaced US 311 south of Asheboro and north of Madison, severing the connection with its parent route.
 Sections further south were replaced by NC 2 (today's NC 211) and US 501.
 Later in 1966, US 311 was truncated in Randleman; by 1973, US 311 southern terminus was moved to US 220 Bypass, in Randleman.